hml230/exploring-lateness/README.md

 ## Summary

-From data analysis, bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than buses in other suburbs, and latness often spikes on Wednesdays and Fridays.
-The chosen regression models while were not adequate in capturing the variation of lateness fully, both consistently suggested spatial features, like `route`, provide strong predictive insights into lateness.
+From data analysis, bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than buses in other suburbs, and latwness often spikes on Wednesdays and Fridays.
+The chosen regression models while were not adequate in fully capturing the variation of lateness, both consistently suggested spatial features, like `route`, provide strong predictive insights into lateness.

-ChronosT5-tiny was fine-tuned and predicted lateness was generally around 0-5 minutes.
-The model's would require extra resources for inference on the full dataset.
+ChronosT5-tiny was fine-tuned and predicted lateness was generally around 1-5 minutes.
+The model's would require extra resources for inference on the full dataset given the context length.

-Additionally, since data was recorded in 3 distinct, non-sequential periods, structuring this problem as a sequential, continuous time series may not be sufficient for ChronosT5.
-The performed procedures might not have been adequate.
+Additionally, since data was recorded in 3 distinct, discontinuous periods, structuring this problem as a sequential, continuous time series may not have been sufficient for ChronosT5.
+Also, data was not available to verify the predictions made by ChronosT5.

-Visualisations can be found in the  `images/` directory, and relevant notebooks are included under `src/`.
+Visualisations can be found in the  `images/` directory, and relevant notebooks and scripts are included under `src/`.

 <a id = 'data'></a>